Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 They’re also less likely to be punctured or damaged during an accident if worn under an existing jacket, but you’ll probably have other things to worry about!

 A rider also has the option of doubling up.
 Choose an airbag device with a bright fluorescent colour, and you also have a high-viz safety jacket.

-Another option is the integrated jacket – a normal motorcycle jacket with a built-in inflatable airbag device.
+Another option is the integrated jacket – a standard motorcycle jacket with a built-in inflatable airbag device.